konstantintutsch/website/src/blog/photography-vespa-lxv50-first-time.md

 ---

-{% image images[0], "A Vespa from the front with it's headlight on", "Front", true %}
+{% image images[0], "A Vespa from the front with it's headlight on", "Front", "vertical" %}

 ---

-{% image images[1], "A macro shot of a speedometer", "Speedometer", true %}
+{% image images[1], "A macro shot of a speedometer", "Speedometer", "vertical" %}

 ---

-{% image images[2], "A top-down shot of a Vespa's backlight", "Backlight", true %}
+{% image images[2], "A top-down shot of a Vespa's backlight", "Backlight", "vertical" %}